Look for apartments near me

-What is the price range for a 1-bedroom apartment in Manhattan, KS?
+What are the best apartments in Manhattan, KS?

 Welcome to “The Little Apple”!
 Manhattan, Kansas is the perfect place to live if you’re looking for an energetic college town with an abundance of nightlife.
 There’s a reason the city was named one of the top 10 “Best College Towns”.

 But whether you’re a college student or not, there's plenty to keep any young adult entertained.
 On the flip side, Manhattan also attracts those who want to raise a family, because of its low cost of living and crime rates.

 Speaking of the capital, Topeka is only about an hour's drive from Manhattan.

 Weather here is mostly hot and humid.
 Summer averages sit at 100°F, with highs of 116°F. But fall months drop down to a more manageable 74°F, while winters are even colder, at around 61°F.